SunlayGGX/Storm/README.md

   * "Drag" : refers to the drag force.
 It shouldn't be used with its "All" setting flag counterpart.
   * "Bernouilli" / "DynamicQ" / "DynamicPressure" : refer to the dynamic pressure force.
 It shouldn't be used with its "All" setting flag counterpart.
   * "NoStick" : refers to the no stick constraint penalty force.
 It shouldn't be used with its "All" setting flag counterpart.
-  * "Coenda" : refers to the coenda penalty force.
+  * "Coanda" : refers to the coanda penalty force.
 It shouldn't be used with its "All" setting flag counterpart.
   * "AllPressure" : refers to all pressure forces from the particle system the selected particle is a part of.
 It shouldn't be used with its individual setting flag counterpart.
   * "AllViscosity" : refers to all viscosity forces from the particle system the selected particle is a part of.
 It shouldn't be used with its individual setting flag counterpart.
   * "AllDrag" : refers to all drag forces from the particle system the selected particle is a part of.
 It shouldn't be used with its individual setting flag counterpart.
   * "AllBernouilli" / "AllDynamicQ" / "AllDynamicPressure" : refer to all dynamic pressure forces from the particle system the selected particle is a part of.
 It shouldn't be used with its individual setting flag counterpart.
   * "AllNoStick" : refers to all no stick constraint penalty forces from the particle system the selected particle is a part of.
 It shouldn't be used with its individual setting flag counterpart.
-  * "AllCoenda" : refers to all coenda penalty forces from the particle system the selected particle is a part of.
+  * "AllCoanda" : refers to all coanda penalty forces from the particle system the selected particle is a part of.
 It shouldn't be used with its individual setting flag counterpart.

 #### - TimeManager (timeMgr)